ali-aljufairi/BIBF-AI/common_md/Architecting-on-AWS.md

 ## Module 3: Networking

-This module covers networking fundamentals important for architecting on AWS.
+This module covers networking fundamentals important for architected on AWS.
 Key topics include:

 - Virtual Private Cloud (VPC) - The fundamental networking primitive that allows you to define your own virtual network topology on AWS including IP address ranges, subnets, route tables, and network gateways.